FelixPlastik/AI-and-I/pizza e gusto/README.md

 <br><br>
 ### `resume`
 ### After the evening, I'd say that we still prefer human pizza before AI pizza. <br> Nevertheless we had some interesting conversations about the future of AI and the fields in which AI might lead to a more efficent automation like in mass industry food production, take aways and delivery.
+Here is a short recipe:

 ![a](img/4_karton.jpg)